Chocolate Whiskey Bacon Crunch Cake

 Mix sugar and 1 teaspoon of lemon juice and mix until it resembles coarse sand.
 Place in large saucepan and heat on medium-high heat, stirring constantly with a whisk and breaking up any clumps with the whisk, as needed.
 This may take several minutes.
 Sugar will liquify as it cooks.
 When sugar is light amber colored, immediately remove from heat and add 1 ½ Tablespoons butter, then carefully add the baking soda.

-Para pemain yang sudah memiliki feeling angka, jangan ragu lagi untuk segera bermain di situs toto 4d online, dengan berbagai opsi pasaran dan kemudahan akses, situs ini menjadi tempat yang tepat untuk mewujudkan intuisi Anda dalam taruhan togel.
-Di sana, anda juga dapat menguji keberuntungan dan keahlian anda dalam menemukan informasi seputar result macau dan mencoba untuk menebak angka-angka yang akan keluar Jadi, ayo segera bergabung dan buktikan feeling angka Anda di situs togel online sekarang juga!
+Para pemain yang sudah memiliki feeling angka, jangan ragu lagi untuk segera bermain di situs toto 4d online, dengan berbagai opsi pasaran dan kemudahan akses, situs ini menjadi tempat yang tepat untuk mewujudkan intuisi Anda dalam taruhan toto togel.
+Di sana, anda juga dapat menguji keberuntungan dan keahlian anda dalam menemukan informasi seputar result macau dan mencoba untuk menebak angka-angka yang akan keluar Jadi, ayo segera bergabung dan buktikan feeling angka sekarang juga!.

 *And then carefully add the black pepper, then your bacon.
 (I made the mistake of adding premeasured black pepper, which fell into one clump and was extremely hard to disperse throughout the increasingly viscous melted sugar, so perhaps instead of premeasuring it, just guesstimate the amount directly from the black pepper container, whether using a pre-ground product, or black pepper grinder.
 Or put the black pepper on the bacon before cutting it.
 Or just omit the black pepper, because isn’t bacon already peppered?
 The important thing you want to avoid is to have a clump of black pepper in your brittle, which is what happened to my brittle.)